 In the future, the /me page will only contain servers that you have permissions to view.

 Server Dashboard (Overview)

-The Dashboard is split into several sections which show as tabs at the top (or in the sidebar on mobile).
+The Dashboard is split into several sections which show as sections in the sidebar.
 The server's data is divided between these views to make it easier to find what you need.

 Who can view a server's Dashboard is controlled with the Dashboard Access Level setting explained in the next part of this guide, 5.
 Common Settings.

-Some sections, like the Drilldowns and Manage page, will only show to members that have special permissions to access to them.
+Some sections, like the Drilldowns and Settings page, will only show to members that have special permissions to access to them.
 More about these are explained later.

 Common across the site are icons like that you can hover and click for more information about a particular setting or view.

 These tooltips will often give you the same information that you'll find in these docs without the need to come here every time.
 These can be very useful when you forget about the specifics of settings.